Hey, my name is Bryan Uribe!

 To quote one of my good friends “YOU NEED TO LISTEN!”

 “I don’t like sales because I don’t like the thought of taking advantage of people.”
 I’ve heard this statement a little too much as well.
-If you’re taking advantage of someone in a sale, I personally think you’re a freak.
 You should walk into every buyer/seller relationship with the goal of walking away from the deal leaving both sides in a better position.
 I was recommended this book by one of my sales managers.
 At first, the name confused me, but once I got into the book, I saw why the book came highly recommended.
 Stop chasing your tail and get down to business.

 This is one of the books in my rotation for a re-read.